algermakiputin/Tardiness-Prediction/README.md

 against this issue.
 In this project, I worked on this problem to predict employees’ tardiness.
 The prediction model is built with a data mining method it makes use of detailed employee information like age, years of experience, gender, marital status, department, and tenure.
-The datasets that we used in this study are employees’ datasets that contains 40 rows and 23 columns and attendance datasets that contains 1450 rows and 6 columns from a private school in Davao City.
+The datasets that is used in this study are employees’ datasets that contains 40 rows and 23 columns and attendance datasets that contains 1450 rows and 6 columns from a private school in Davao City.
 Both datasets contain an id that we can use to connect
 them with each other.
-In this study, we will be focusing on applying the Naive Bayes Algorithm to discover patterns in the dataset to predict employees’ tardiness.
+This project applied the Naive Bayes Algorithm to discover patterns in the dataset to forecast employees’ tardiness.